-- How do the competitors structure their compensation and benefits? - How can you differentiate your package from your competitors in terms of: - Quantum (e.g. cost to the firm) - Mix (e.g. percentage of base and performance-based variable) - leave, Parental leave?) - Is your rewards strategy easy to understand? - How much should you differentiate pay based on performance?
+- How do the competitors structure their compensation and benefits? - How can you differentiate your package from your competitors in terms of: - Quantum (e.g. cost to the firm) - Mix (e.g. percentage of base and performance-based variable) - Aspects (e.g. what type of benefits to offer: should the firm offer above market for Exam leave, Childcare leave, Parental leave?) - Is your rewards strategy easy to understand? - How much should you differentiate pay based on performance?